Thursday, March 20, 2014

 For Those of You Complaining About "Remakes"

 NBC is trying to bring back the miniseries.
-Their first project: A remake of Rosemary's Baby, with Zoe Saldana (a native of Union City, New Jersey) in the 1968 Mia Farrow role.
+Their 1st project: A remake of Rosemary's Baby, with Zoe Saldana (born in Passaic, New Jersey, but grew up in Jackson Heights, Queens) in the 1968 Mia Farrow role.

 Already, it's being ripped.
 Not because people fear it won't be any good, or that they don't think Saldana is up to it.
 (She is.
 She's almost as good as she is gorgeous.)